actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

 - Protocol 38 had the following changes:
   - Made ghud per client instead of global, and raised the elementlimit to 200
   - Added CvarSync to poll cvar values from the client as the gamedll needs
+- Adjusted colorations in the Server Browser
+  - Shows servers with antilag enabled, servers populated with bots, and so forth
+- Support for Linux X11 and Wayland
+  - Choose which one to use in Steam